HugoGonzalezSalas/Proxmox-Mail-Gateway-En/md/instalacion.md

 3. **Configure and manage Proxmox Mail Gateway**:
    - Once logged in, you will have access to the Proxmox Mail Gateway administration interface where you can configure and manage your email policies.

-## Conclusion

-Proxmox Mail Gateway is now installed and configured on your virtual machine within Proxmox VE.
-You can customize the filtering policies and rules according to the specific needs of your organization to ensure optimal protection against email-based threats.

----

-For more information and additional details, you can refer to the [official Proxmox Mail Gateway documentation](https://pmg.proxmox.com/).

 ## Video Tutorial

 You can watch a detailed video tutorial of the installation process at the following link: [Proxmox Mail Gateway Installation Tutorial](https://www.youtube.com/watch?v=94W16qtx8n8).